bezzad/HybridRedisCache/README.md

     ThreadPoolSocketManagerEnable = true,
     FlushLocalCacheOnBusReconnection = true,
     TracingActivitySourceName = nameof(HybridRedisCache),
-    // just set SupportOldInvalidateBus true, if you have old version of HybridRedisCache
+    // just set SupportOldInvalidateBus true, if you have old version of HybridRedisCache (before v3.0.0)
     // to keep consistency between old and new versions SupportOldInvalidateBus = false
 };